NewGaea/adinjo-journalist/lexicon/adinjo_lexicon.md

   - [OLD FORMS](#old-forms)
   - [UNSORTED](#unsorted)

 **NOTE:** This listing may not include all words coined in 2021 or more recently.
-While attempts will be made to incoporate the biennial wordlists regularly, it is to be expected that this listing may, at times, be behind the curve of the latest coinages.
+While attempts will be made to incorporate the biennial wordlists regularly, it is to be expected that this listing may, at times, be behind the curve of the latest coinages.

 If you would like to explore or contribute to a dictionary written _in_ Adinjo Journalist, you may add entries under _**[Firolan's Unabridged Dictionary](lexicon/firolan/_intro)**_, while if you want to explore or contribute to a richer English language translator's dictionary, you may contribute to _**[Persephone's Dictionary for English Speakers](lexicon/persephone/_intro)**_